reiver/learn-golang-in-one-day/README.md

 ![Screenshot of c80.Dye(0)](x/images/play-golang-org_draw_dye-0.png)

+Look at that.
+There is a completely **black** image at the bottom.

+We drew that!

 ## PLAY.GOLANG.ORG — drawing — dye — 1

-Now let's change just one thing in that code.
+Now let's do the same thing, but change just one thing in that code.

 Let's change this:
 ```Go